 Why?
 Most burning of fat occurs while you’re sleeping.
 If you’re only getting 5 or 6 hours of sleep a night, your chances of losing weight are minimal.
 You need a whole 8 hours or more of quality sleep so that you can reach that deep, delta wave sleep where you burn fat.
 And it takes about 5 hours to reach that final stage of sleep.
 So do that for yourself!
 Delta wave sleep is where the magic happens!

 Two meals a day is good and I’m going to tell you why.
 It’s not for calorie restriction!
 I don’t want you to be hungry or cut calories because that will inhibit weight loss by creating that sense of starvation in the body that will impede weight loss at every turn.
 Plus, over-restrict calories for a time and what happens when you start eating normally again, which, sooner or later, you’ll have to do or suffer vitamin and mineral deficiencies?

-There is a thing, however, called “intermittent fasting” that will greatly improve your fat burning processes.
-Intermittent fasting triggers the release of that wonder hormone GH, which increases fat burning.
+There is a thing, however, called “intermittent fasting” that will greatly improve your fat-burning processes.
+Intermittent fasting triggers the release of that wonder hormone, GH, which increases the burning of fat.

 Why do we want to deter the insulin response?

-Because insulin, see, works to stimulate the creation of body fat.
-It literally conveys messages throughout the body to “accumulate” rather than burn fat, by telling your blood to absorb the fatty acids found in glucose and store them as body fat.
+It is because insulin, see, works to stimulate the creation of body fat.
+It literally conveys messages throughout the body to 'accumulate' rather than burn fat, by telling your blood to absorb the fatty acids found in glucose and store them as body fat.